graalvm/workshops/native-image/reflection/index.md

 ## Introduction

-This lab takes you step by step through the process of using [GraalVM Native Image](https://docs.oracle.com/en/graalvm/enterprise/21/docs/reference-manual/native-image/) to build a Java application that uses reflection.
+This lab takes you step by step through the process of using [GraalVM Native Image](https://docs.oracle.com/en/graalvm/enterprise/21/docs/reference-manual/native-image/) to build a Java application that relies on reflection.

 GraalVM Native Image technology compiles Java code ahead-of-time into a self-contained executable file.
 Only the code that is required at run time by the application gets added into the executable file.